-Javanese Traditional Houses
+Javanese Wooden Houses

 Joglo is a traditional Houses of Javanese society.
 Consisting of 2 main sections namely Pendapa and ndalem.
 Pendapa this part is the front that have a large room Joglo without barriers, typically used to receive guests or a playroom where children and family leisure.
 Part palace is part of a room in the house bedroom, living room and other spaces that are more privacy.
 The characteristics of the building is on the roof towering like a mountain.